Jithendiran/Maths/Ratio/Readme.md

 $$\text{A : B = (2 * 2) : (3 * 2) = 4 : 6}$$

+4. Adjust the second Ratio (B:C): B is already in common multiple value so no need to change

-4. Combine the Ratios: Now that the value for B is the same in both, you can write the combined ratio.
+5. Combine the Ratios: Now that the value for B is the same in both, you can write the combined ratio.

 $$\text{A:B:C=4:6:5}$$